What is Colitis?

 Between these two larger vessels, the superior and inferior mesenteric artery, there is collateral supply, meaning that in some spots the vessels connect so that the blood supply is shared between the two.
 This is a safety tool because if one vessel would get plugged or blocked there can be blood coming from the other one to serve the same site.
 Despite this shared blood supply, there are two weak points where there is increased risk of decreased blood flow; only small branches of one vessel serve the splenic flexure and the rectosigmoid junction.

 As discussed before, when there is a decrease in blood flow from various causes, this can impact the tissue of the colon.
 Most of the time a specific occlusion cannot be found.

 What are the Symptoms?

-The symptoms depend on how much colon does not have blood supply and for how long there has been decreased flow.
+The symptoms depend on how much the colon does not have a blood supply and for how long there has been decreased flow.
 Possible symptoms include: